Minimize the Cost of Pet Parenthood with These Helpful Tips

 Should your pet require extensive care prior to qualifying for insurance, consolidating any veterinary care debt can help keep you organized and minimize payment scheduling.

-When it comes to medications, whenever possible ask your vet to write a prescription that you can fill at your own pharmacy.
+When it comes to medications, ask your vet to write a prescription that you can fill at your own pharmacy.
 That way, you can utilize any prescription savings or membership programs they may have.
 If your vet can prescribe a less-expensive, human drug equivalent to whatever medication your pet needs, ask them to do so.
 These often are less expensive to fill.

 Commit to an active lifestyle